Capstone-Projects-2024-Spring/project-smartweights/documentation/docs/requirements/use-case-descriptions.md

 # Use-case descriptions

 ## Use Case 1 - Account Registration
-A user wants to create an account on the SmartWeights’ mobile  app and use the app for the first time
+A user is using the SmartWeights app for the first time and wants to create a new SmartWeights account

+1. The app displays the welcome screen with an option to register a new account
+2. The user taps the "Register" button
+3. The app presents a registration form, prompting the user to enter required information (full name, email address, password, etc.)
-1. The user is presented with the registration page
+4. The user fills out the registration form with valid information
+5. The app validates the entered information (email format, password strength, etc.)
+6. If the information is valid, the app proceeds to create a new account
+7. The apps confirms successful registration and guides the user to the login screen

+## Use Case 2 - Account Login
+A user has already created a SmartWeights account and wants to login into their SmartWeights account

+1. The app displays the login screen
-2. The user enters information to create an account
+2. The user enters their login credentials (email address & password)
+3. The app validates the entered credentials against stored information in the database
+4. If the credentials are correct, the apps grants access to the user and navigates to the main application screen

+## Use Case 3 - Tutorial
+A user has already created a SmartWeights account and has logged in for the first time

+1. The user logs into their SmartWeights account for the first time
-3. The user is then shown a generic virtual pet that will guide them through the application
+2. The app displays a generic virtual pet that will guide the user through the application
-4. The user is shown around the application by the virtual pet who highlights key features of the application
+3. The virtual pet highlights key features of the application
+4. The user finishes the tutorial
-5. The user finishes the guide and is then prompted to add personal goals and create their own virtual pet
+5. The user is prompted to create their own virtual pet
-6. The user finishes the pet creation process and is ready to start working out
+6. The user finishes the virtual pet creation process and is returned to the main navigation screen

 ![image](https://github.com/Capstone-Projects-2024-Spring/project-smartweights/assets/50151203/dcb3c1e2-3f28-4d71-84ce-e6717b426a93)

-## Use Case 2 - Virtual Pet Customization
+## Use Case 4 - Virtual Pet Customization
 A user wants to customize their virtual pet

 1. The user opens the app.